-You have one minute to sell yourself to the HR manager or employer you’d like to work for.
+You will have one minute to sell yourself to the HR manager or employer you’d like to work for.
 Because of this, your elevator pitch needs to have high information density.
-In short: every word you say has to be relevant and contribute to the good impression the listener has of you.
+In short: every word you say has to be relevant and contribute to the good impression that the listener has of you.

 1. Who are you and what are your core qualities?

 2. What added value do these core qualities contribute to the position you’re applying for?